cylin577/3DSCVC/README.md

 - A working Python environment (using `uv` is recommended)
 - A webcam or camera
 - A computer or Raspberry Pi
-- A 3DS with Input Redirection enabled (e.g., via Luma3DS)
+- A 3DS with InputRedirection enabled (e.g., via Luma3DS)
+- A brain (optional)

 This project uses **uv** for seamless dependency management.